 The planning phase of this trip had me rethinking my usual process, and how my new Android Prime tablet could help in the process.

 You see, previously, I would make the hotel reservations and plan out the trip on Google Maps, and then print it all out on paper that I would keep in the compartment in my car door for quick reference during the trip.

 This year, I decided to finally do things entirely electronically.
 Of course, this only works if you have a co-pilot who is willing to review your research on your tablet during the drive – these days, the last thing you want to do is get pulled over by the police trying to read directions off of your tablet while you’re trying to drive.

 By using the tablet instead of printouts, I realized how much easier and more convenient the trip could be.
-Instead, I used the nifty PDF995 tool for Windows to convert all of my research to PDF, and then used the Polaris Office app to view these PDF documents during the trip.
+Instead, I used the nifty PDF995 tool for Windows to convert all of my research to PDF, and then used the Polaris Office app [No Longer Available] to view these PDF documents during the trip.

 Really, you could use just about any PDF viewer to view your saved trip research documents at any time.

 Researching For Your Trip